xStormyy/lite-xl.github.io/en/tutorials/syntax-highlighting.md

 ### How to create syntax highlighting plugins for Lite XL

-Syntax highlighting plugins for lite-xl are lua files, that define some regular expressions that match different parts of a given language, assigning different token types to each match.
+Syntax highlighting plugins for Lite XL are lua files, that define some regular expressions that match different parts of a given language, assigning different token types to each match.
 These different token types are then given different colors by your chosen color scheme.